Austin-Healey 100: BN1

-The first 100s (series "BN1") were equipped with the same undersquare 87.3 mm bore and 111.1 mm stroke 90 bhp 2660 cc I4 engines and manual transmission as the standard production A90, but the transmission was modified to be a three-speed unit with overdrive on second and top.
+The first 100s (series "BN1") were equipped with the same undersquare 87.3 mm bore and 111.1 mm stroke 90 bhp 2660 cc I4 engines and manual transmission as the standard production A90, but the transmission was modified to be a three-speed floor-shift unit with a switched overdrive on second and top.
+First gear was blanked out on all transmissions intended for BN1s, as the original first gear was deemed too short to be practical combined with the car's 4.25:1 final drive and lower weight compared to the A90.
+Overdrive was then added to provide the BN1 with similar transmission functionality to a 4-speed car.

 Girling 11 in drum brakes were fitted all round.
 The suspension used modified Austin A90 components in order to be as cost effective as possible, steering was by Austin's worm and peg system.
 Front suspension was independent, double wishbone using coil springs and at the rear a rigid axle with semi elliptic leaf springs.

 A BN1 tested by The Motor magazine in 1953 had a top speed of 106 mph and could accelerate from 0–60 mph in 11.2 seconds.
 A fuel consumption of 22.5 mpgimp was recorded.
 The test car cost £1063 including taxes.

 A total of 10030 BN1s were built from May 1953 until replaced by the BN2 model in August 1955.
 A 1954 BN1 (chassis #446766*4) is on permanent display in the Bonneville Salt Flats exhibit at the Simeone Foundation Automotive Museum in Philadelphia, PA, USA.